Reason #1: Our Winter is Their Summer

 Things to Do in the Whitsundays

-8 million tourists visit the 74 Whitsunday islands every year to enjoy the water, fishing, sunbathing, SCUBA diving, snorkeling, shopping, dining, bushwalking or simply relaxing with a cool drink on hand while anchored near Daydream Island or Hamilton Island.
+8 million tourists visit the 74 Whitsunday islands every year.
+They come here to enjoy the water, fishing, sunbathing, SCUBA diving, snorkeling, shopping, dining, bushwalking or simply relaxing with a cool drink on hand while anchored near Daydream Island or Hamilton Island.

-You can expect anything from bareboat charters where you Skipper and chart your own course with any of the fabulous catamarans available in the Whitsundays, to deluxe superyachts with top-notch crew to meet your every whim.
+You can expect anything from bareboat charters where you Skipper any of the fabulous catamarans available in the Whitsundays, to deluxe superyachts with top-notch crew to meet your every whim.
 H2O Luxury Yachts in Australia can help you plan it all for a perfect Whitsundays yachting experience.

 The Exquisite Hamilton Island

 Hamilton Island is a highly popular and delightful destination to explore.
 Notably, it is home to Australia’s only 18-hole golf course situated on its very own island.
 Additionally, you can enjoy a plethora of entertaining bars and restaurants.
 It’s worth mentioning that the entire island is car-free, mostly covered by lush bushland, and surrounded by fringing reefs.

 Don’t forget to hike to the summit of Hill Inlet and take in the view of not only Whitehaven Beach but also the entire Whitsundays group of islands

 Nara Inlet on Hook Island is one of our favorite spots.
 It’s well-protected, quiet, and perfect for swimming, paddleboarding fishing, and kayaking.

 Head to the cave at the far edge and after a gentle bushwalk, head to the Ngaro Aboriginal Cultural site to see the ancient paintings inside.

 SCUBA diving in Australia is a treat!
 Here are some favorite snorkel spots for you to explore in this World Heritage site with fringing and barrier reefs around the Whitsundays.